The Secret Storm: Valerie Hill Ames

+Belle Clemens

-Belle ClemensBelle Clemens was played from 1968 to 1974 by the actress Marla Adams.
+Belle Clemens was played from 1968 to 1974 by the actress Marla Adams.

 Belle and her daughter were first befriended by the Ames family.
 Belle was estranged from her father, newspaper editor Charlie Clemons, and her sister.

 Beautiful but vindictive Belle had lost her illegitimate daughter Robin, in a boating accident and blamed Amy, her former friend, for it.
 She simply enjoyed making life miserable for Amy, and proved to be good at it.

 She stole Amy's second husband, Paul Britton, driving Amy into a nervous breakdown.
 The character of Dr. Ian Northcote and his family were introduced when Amy had her mental problems.
 Belle's life was later complicated when a former flame R. B. Keefer (played by Troy Donahue) came to Woodbridge and was later murdered, a crime for which Belle Britton would be arrested, tried, and later cleared.

 After using Paul and then throwing him away, she married a man named Dan Kincaid (played by Bernard Barrow) who she thought would become the state's next governor, but he lost.
 In a forced kinship, Amy married Dan's son, Kevin, making them in-laws, but they still hated each other, and would do so until the end of the show.
 Belle, while married to Dan, was having an affair with his illegitimate son Robert Landers (Dan Hamiliton), a racecar driver.

 When Amy was artificially inseminated by Dr. Brian Neeves, Belle found out about it from a nurse named Martha Ann Ashley (Audre Johnson), who was one of her cohorts.
 He used this information to extract blackmail money from Amy to keep her new lover full of racing cars.

 At the show's end, she left her husband, Dan, and, keeping true to her selfish nature, and having made Amy's life completely miserable, went on to a glamorous singing career.

 Belle's full name was Belle Clemens Britton Kincaid.